input-output-hk/cardano-docs.iohk.io/_docs/for-contributors/2017-01-02-implementation.md

 FTS uses a `shared seed` which is result of [Multi Party Computation](/cardano/proof-of-stake/#multi-party-computation) (MPC) algorithm for previous epoch: in the result of MPC some nodes reveal their seeds, `xor` of these seeds is called `shared seed`.

-- Rich men: Only nodes which sent their VSS certificates and also has ehought stake can participate in MPC algorithm.
+- Rich men: Only nodes which sent their VSS certificates and also has enough stake can participate in MPC algorithm.
 So in the beginning of epoch node must know all potential participants for validation of MPC messages during this epoch.
 Rich men are also computed in the beginning of current epoch.